sshruti23/mlflow_model/documentation/README.md

 - Post requests to databricks API are authenticated using PAT token .
 - Databricks Repos is set up and latest code is pulled into that.
 - Storage location considered is dbfs for the poc purpose.
+- AWS_DB_HOST & AWS_DB_TOKEN refer to the databricks host(url) and pat token .
+These are stores as github repo secrets.

 ---